m-wojnar/reinforced-lib/docs/source/custom_extensions.rst

         return 0.154887 * np.log(1.03102 * n_wifi)

 Note that the observation function can take parameters that are specified in the observation space.
-:ref:`BaseExt <BaseExt>` methods will automatically pass the given observation to the function to allow dynamic computation of the returned value.
+``BaseExt`` methods will automatically pass the given observation to the function to allow dynamic computation of the returned value.
 What is important, observation methods take ``*args`` and ``**kwargs`` as the last parameters (this is required by the internal behaviour of the ``setup_transformations`` function).
 As previously, name of the function should match name of the filled parameter, but we can specify parameter name